 Strike a Light Festival

-Strike a Light is a Gloucester based organisation striving to make Gloucester a city with a vibrant culture for all.
-Running from 12th February to 27th March, Strike a Light showcases a number of original performances supported by Arts Council England and other significant art centres.
-Performance vary from puppetry and dance to spoken word and acrobatics.
+Strike A Light is a Gloucester-based organisation striving to make Gloucester a city with a vibrant culture for all, hosting extraordinary events in unexpected places across Gloucester.
+Performances vary from puppetry and dance to spoken word and acrobatics.
 For something a little out-of-the-ordinary, Strike a Light is making waves in the community.

 I Am Joan by Viv Gordon at Strike A Light Festival.
 Photo credit: Barney Witts